Wilmer Flores Player Props: Giants vs. Red Sox

 Wilmer Flores At The Plate

-- Flores has an RBI in 22 of 74 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in one contest.
+- Flores has driven home a run in 22 games this season (29.3%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.